Hip Hop Icon Easy A.D. of the Legendary Cold Crush Brothers

 Television appearances include Live @ Five, MTV, Metro Live and Russell Simmons’ One World Music Beat.
 The Source and Vibe magazines have also featured the Cold Crush Brothers in their pages.

-In 2005, A.D. partnered with A-tone, the Hip Hop Historian to found Classic Hip Hop LLC.
+In 2005, A.D. partnered with A-tone, the Hip Hop Historian to found Classic Hip Hop Nation.

 A-tone, The Hip Hop Historian

-During his college years, A-tone was originally known as Ant-Lïve, the Hip-Hop Historian because he always seemed to be able to pull little-known facts about Hip Hop Culture out during conversations.
-His "always-on" personality contributed to the "Lïve" in his name.
-While at Duke, he attended an African-American Dance History class in 1991 taught by Sally Sommer.
-She was impressed with A-tone's knowledge of the history of Breaking and was asked to participate in an Independent Study on Hip-Hop the following year.
+During his college years, A-tone was known as Ant-Lïve, the Hip-Hop Historian because he always seemed to be able to pull out little-known facts about Hip Hop Culture during conversations along with his "always-on" personality.
+While at Duke, he attended African Dance classes with Chuck Davis who would show his students the similarities between Breaking and certain West African dances.
+A-tone also took an African-American Dance History class in 1991 taught by Sally Sommer.
+She was impressed with A-tone's knowledge of the history of Breaking and asked him to participate in an Independent Study on Hip-Hop the following year.

 During the 1992 Study, A-tone went to New York City and interviewed Crazy Legs, Easy A.D., Jazzy Jay and Grandmixer D.S.T.
 A-tone and A.D. became fast friends and continued to stay in contact with each other.

 A-tone graduated in May of 1992 from Duke with a Bachelor's degree majoring in African-American Studies with a Concentration in Computer Science.
 Eager to expand on his cultural and technical knowledge after college, A-tone moved to Washington, DC and began work as a Computer Technician at the National Endowment for the Arts.
-Soon after his move in May, 1992, A-tone expressed interest to Crazy Legs in starting a Washington D.C. chapter of the Rock Steady Crew.
-Legs, being loyal to the Universal Zulu Nation, the umbrella organization for Rock Steady, introduced A-tone to Afrika Bambaataa, founder of the UZN.
-A-tone eventually became a DC Chapter Leader for the UZN which helped him build a grassroots following.
+A-tone then asked Crazy Legs if they could start a Washington D.C. chapter of the Rock Steady Crew.
+Legs felt that a Zulu Chapter should be established first, so he referred him to Afrika Bambaataa.
+Bam agreed and put him in contact with Double R who was already DC Zulu chapter.
+A-tone eventually became a DC Chapter Leader himself.

-In 1993, A-tone was asked to be a presenter of Hip-Hop at the Washington Performing Arts Society's Percussive City Dance Festival.
-He wrote articles for the WPAS program and recruited talent for a sold-out show, which featured the Rock Steady Crew.
+In 1993, referred by Sally Sommer, A-tone was asked to be a presenter of Hip-Hop at the Washington Performing Arts Society's Percussive City Dance Festival.
+He also wrote articles for the WPAS program and recruited talent for a sold-out show at the festival, which featured the Rock Steady Crew.
 The WPAS event drew widespread regional attention, with A-tone being quoted in the Style section of the Washington Post.

 Another major presenting gig came with the Smithsonian Institution's 1993 Festival of American Folklife.
 A-tone organized the Hip Hop portion of the festival and recruited talent to perform in front of a packed crowd under the largest tent on the National Mall.
 The official festival program includes an article written by A-tone.
 He also wrote articles that were published in two other Smithsonian programs that featured the Rock Steady Crew, Rhythm Technicians and GhettOriginal Productions.

-Later in 1993, A-tone wrote articles for YSB (Young Sisters and Brothers) magazine on Hip Hop-related issues.
-Another presenting opportunity came in 1994 with WPAS which featured Tracie Morris of the Nuyorican Poets.
-Another Hip Hop presentation for WPAS was held by A-tone at the Gala Hispanic Theatre.
+In 1993, A-tone wrote articles for YSB (Young Sisters and Brothers) magazine on Hip Hop-related issues.
+Other presenting opportunities with WPAS came in 1994.
+One featuring Tracie Morris of the Nuyorican Poets at Delights of the Garden and one featuring DJ D'Salaam, and the Plexus Crew at the Gala Hispanic Theatre.

-A-tone wed in 1994 and has two children.
-After the Million Man March in 1995, he was inspired to change his name from Ant-Lïve to A-tone, which references the concert "A" or 144 beats per second, that orchestra instruments tune up to before playing.
+A-tone joined the Nation of Islam and married Angela Muhammad in 1994.
+They have two children.
+After the Million Man March in 1995, A-tone was inspired to change his name from Ant-Lïve to A-tone, which references the concert "A" among other meanings.

-Continuing to express his love for Hip Hop Culture, History and Art, A-tone collaborated with Easy A.D. and formed Classic Hip Hop L.L.C.
+Continuing to express his love for Hip Hop Culture, History and Art, A-tone collaborated with Easy A.D. and formed Classic Hip Hop Nation.
 Their collaborations have resulted in two successful Hip Hop Culture exhibits in New York at the Schomburg Library for Research in Black Culture and the Harlem YMCA.
-A-tone is working on a book with A.D. on Hip Hop History and holds regular Classic Hip Hop jam sessions in DC.
-A-tone and A.D. launched Classic Hip Hop Radio which features a 24-hour playlist of music, interviews and live shows.
+They also produce Classic Hip Hop jams in Washington, DC for the youth.
+A-tone is working on a book with A.D. on Hip Hop History.
+They have also launched an internet radio station, Classic Hip Hop Radio, which features music, interviews and live shows 24 hours a day.